 Career options include employment as Financial Analysts, Managers, and Planners, Security Analysts, and more.
 Popular employers are banks, financial trading, insurance, consultancies, hedge funds, and even government agencies.
 Salaries are commensurate of the skills involved in managing the big bucks, with Financial Analysts making over $80,000 and Financial Managers well over $120,000, according to the BLS.
 Read Introduction to Finance.

-Some of the top schools for an extensive undergraduate training in Finance are,
+Some of the top schools for an extensive undergraduate training in Finance (US News) are,

 |Boston College||New York University|

 |MIT||University of Texas at Austin|

 |Carnegie Mellon University||University of North Carolina Chapel Hill|

 This discipline trains undergraduates in the design and management of business processes.
 Students learn the skills, including mathematical tools, to optimize resources, and operations, for the development of goods and services required by customers.
 Typical curriculums involve an education in Manufacturing Process Management, Service Operations Management, Management Science, Mathematical Modeling, Retail Supply Chain Management, Product Development, Decision Processes, Management Information Systems, Logistics, Manufacturing and Transportation, Project Management, and more.

 Graduates generally follow a career path in manufacturing industries in purchasing, supply chain management, inventory, human resource management, production management, quality control, etc.